jnm2377/La-Loteria/README.md

 ## Deployment

-At the moment, this game must be deployed on a computer browser since it is not mobile-browser friendly.
-It is my hope that in the future, players will have this game available to them on their mobile browsers as well.
+This game is best deployed on a computer browser since it is designed for a wide screen.
+Though mobile browsers will display the game correctly if it is played in landscape view.
+It is my hope that in the future, players will have this game available to them in a more mobile-browser-friendly way upon creating responsive code for narrow browsers.

 ## Built With